 Join Mark, Erica, and Brian for a special "snake draft," where we take turns picking the holiday films and TV specials that we think are (or should be) part of America's yearly viewing traditions.
 Were I to list all the shows and films we mention, that would give away our picks now, wouldn't it?
 Compare your intuitions about what is classic or seminal or over-rated with … [Read more...] about PMP#24: Christmas Viewing: What’s Canon?

 We've all felt at various points (maybe at most points) that some media creation has reached us by mistake, that we are not the target audience.
 20th century American TV was aimed largely at a white majority, with a parallel, underfunded channel of content aimed at people of color.
 So how have things changed?
-There still seem to be "black shows," but how do they fit in to a … [Read more...] about PMP#19: Race and the Target Audience w/ Rodney Ramsey
+There still seem to be "black shows," but how do they fit in … [Read more...] about PMP#19: Race and the Target Audience w/ Rodney Ramsey

 Mark, Erica, and Brian examine the conventions, techniques, and staying power of the beloved '90s sitcom.
 Are we supposed to identify with, or idolize, or merely like these people?
 What makes the formula work, did it sustain itself over its 10-year run, was it successfully replicated (like by How I Met Your Mother or by Chuck Lorre?), and what parts haven't aged well?
 We … [Read more...] about PMP#16: 25 Years After FRIENDS